Isle of Ely (UK Parliament constituency): History

-The Isle had previously been represented by two members of the First and Second Protectorate Parliaments, between 1654 and 1658.
+The isle had previously been represented by two members of the First and Second Protectorate Parliaments, between 1654 and 1658.

 The twentieth century constituency was created in 1918 and remained virtually unchanged until its abolition in 1983.
-The territory included in the new seat was similar to that previously constituting the Wisbech constituency (the north division of Cambridgeshire).
+The territory included in the new seat was similar to that previously constituting the Wisbech constituency (the Northern division of Cambridgeshire).
 That constituency was dominated by the Fens, a district of Liberal inclined smallholders.
 The towns in the Wisbech division, predominantly Conservative Wisbech and the more Liberal inclined March, tended to be outvoted by the rural areas.

 The small city of Ely had formerly been part of the Newmarket constituency (the east division of Cambridgeshire).
 Pelling suggests Ely was Conservative "because of the cathedral and its fairly substantial middle-class population".

 In 1918, the former Liberal MP for Wisbech, Colin Coote, was returned unopposed as a Coalition Liberal.
 In 1922 Coote contested the seat again, this time as a National Liberal candidate.
 A Labour candidate appeared for the first time.
 The anti-Conservative vote was badly split (National Liberal 27.7% and Labour 21.4%), so the Conservative soldier Lieutenant Colonel Norman Coates was easily elected.
 Coates retired and did not seek re-election in 1923.

 In 1923, the reunited Liberal Party nominated a member of the family of one of their richest members.
 Henry Mond was the son of the industrialist Alfred Mond (later the 1st Lord Melchett).
 He was able to squeeze the Labour vote down to 12.4%, which was sufficient for a narrow Liberal victory as part of the party's best election result after the First World War.